DanielBrunnsaker/ProtPredict/README.md

 ?- induce_features.
 ```

-In order to save the features as .txt documents, run the following commands in sequence:
+For example, In order to save the features as .txt documents (in the case of relational features only), run the following commands in sequence:

 **To save the positive examples in order:**
 ```
-?- saveQueries('name.txt').
+?- saveQueries('proteomics.txt').
 ?- show(pos).
 ?- stopQueriesSaving().
 ```

 **Saving the binary features:**
 ```
-?- saveQueries('name_features.txt').
+?- saveQueries('proteomics_features.txt').
 ?- show(train_pos).
 ?- stopQueriesSaving().
 ```

 **Saving the logic programs connected to each feature:**
 ```
-?- saveQueries('name_expl.txt').
+?- saveQueries('proteomics_expl.txt').
 ?- show(features).
 ?- stopQueriesSaving().
 ```